WebThingsIO/serial-prober-node/README.md

 within 500 msec then the probe will have passed.

-The `probeAll` method will return a promise containing an array of opened serial port which passed the filter and passed the probe.
+The `probeAll` method will return a promise containing an array of opened serial ports which passed the filter and passed the probe.

 See the serial-test.js test program for an example which will